kaiorosa1/100-days-of-code/r1-log.md

 ### R1D49

 I've solved two challenges on FCC.
 The first one I used a closure to solve it and the second one was about decoding a sequence of characters.

+### R1D50

+I have solved one challenge today and it's been very a rewarding one.
+I've been trying to solve it since a couple days ago.
+It was one about comparing objects and filtering out some of them.
+Seems simple to understand the problem but the actual coding took me a long time, not to write it but to come up with the solution.
+In another session I've solved another one.
+It is rewarding when they are hard and you are able to solve them.